jayakrishna1509/Appscrip-task-Jayakrishna/README.md

 ---

-## 📄 License

-This project is for educational and assessment purposes.

----

 ## 📌 Conclusion

 This project highlights the ability to build a scalable, responsive, and SEO-friendly product listing interface using modern front-end practices.